mechmotum/mechmotum.github.io/content/pages/guide.rst

    Introduces a structured 3 phase method of reading scientific literature.
 Ten Simple Rules for Writing a Literature Review, Philip E. Bourne, 2013, https://dx.doi.org/10.1371%2Fjournal.pcbi.1003149 High level tips for writing a literature review.
+Engineering: The Literature Review Process https://libguides.asu.edu/engineeringlitreview/start A guide from Arizone State University on writing and engineering literature review.
 `Writing a Scientific-Style Thesis`_: A Guide for Graduate Research Students, NUI Galway, Dr. Dermot Burns, 2017 A comprehensive guide to writing a thesis.
 "`The Science of Scientific Writing <https://www.usenix.org/sites/default/files/gopen_and_swan_science_of_scientific_writing.pdf>`_" by George D. Gopen and Judith A. Swan, 1990